UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Plan NameRatePlan TypeBase ChargeCancellation Fee

-Hidden Costs, Monthly Fees, and Early Termination Charges
+Hidden Costs: Base Fees and Early Termination Penalties

-Set a calendar reminder 30 to 45 days before your contract expires to shop for new rates before your provider automatically rolls your account onto a higher variable plan.
+Warning: You must set a calendar reminder 30 to 45 days before your contract expires to shop for new rates.
+If you do not actively renew or switch, both marketers will automatically auto-renew your account into an expensive variable month-to-month plan.

 Environmentally Mindful Choices and Carbon Offsets

 As more homeowners prioritize sustainability, finding an environmentally mindful choice for natural gas has become much easier.
-Neither company can change the fact that natural gas is a fossil fuel, but some marketers offer specialized plans that offset those emissions.
-By purchasing certified carbon credits or funding reforestation efforts, these specific plans essentially balance out the environmental impact of your home heating — a huge win for the planet.
+Neither company can change the fact that natural gas is a fossil fuel, but marketers offer specialized plans that offset those emissions.
+By purchasing certified carbon credits or funding reforestation efforts, these specific plans essentially balance out the environmental impact of your home heating.

 If reducing your carbon footprint is a major priority, check the plan details for carbon offset language and verify the program sponsor.
 Some marketers offer eco-conscious alternative plans that offset carbon emissions for a few extra dollars each month.
+Xoom Energy frequently highlights their EcoLock plans for this exact purpose.
 To see how these offset strategies generally work, you can explore the EPA’s breakdown of carbon offsets.

-Eco Edge: Choosing an authentic carbon-offset natural gas plan helps fund vital renewable energy projects and forestry initiatives that actively balance out harmful emissions.
+Eco Edge: Choosing an authentic carbon-offset natural gas plan helps fund vital renewable energy projects and forestry initiatives that actively balance out harmful emissions from your home heating usage.

 How to Seamlessly Switch From SCANA to Xoom Energy